KarlHegbloom/zotero-texmacs-integration/README.md

     [[ -L "legal-brief" -a -L "zotero" -a $(realpath "legal-brief") = $(realpath "zotero" ]] && rm legal-brief zotero;
     [[ -L "zotero" ]] && rm zotero;
     ln -s ~/src/Juris-M/zotero-texmacs-integration tm-zotero;

+You do not need to clone the submodules unless you are curious or plan to help develop this program.
+The are only required for development or bugfix work, not for normal use of this plugin.
+Everything that TeXmacs needs to run this plugin is already in the toplevel git project.
+The citeproc-js and propachi-texmacs submodules are the source to the propachi-texmacs XPI that is required to be installed in Juris-M for this plugin to function properly.

 ## How to get this up and running: ##